LiveNathan/blog/_posts/local-llm-testing-blog-post.md

 The solution: Test on actual user hardware.
 My customers have different machines—some probably better, some worse.
 I need to see what models work on *their* setups, not mine.

-### The Docker Mystery

-Why did Docker performance completely collapse compared to direct Ollama?

-**Theory 1: Resource Contention**
-Docker Desktop on Mac runs in a VM.
-That VM has resource limits.
-Running LLM inference inside a container inside a VM on a 2019 Intel laptop?
-Triple overhead.

-**Theory 2: Model Loading**
-Testcontainers pulls models fresh each time.
-Maybe the models weren't fully loaded or optimized?
-Direct Ollama keeps models in memory between runs.

-**Theory 3: I Have No Idea**
-The accuracy dropping to 0% on all models is suspicious.
-Something fundamental breaks in the containerized setup beyond just performance.

-I didn't investigate further.
-Pragmatically: if Docker barely works on dev hardware, it definitely won't work for production offline mode.

 ## What I'm Shipping Anyway

 Based on testing, `qwen2.5:3b-instruct` performed best on simple tasks (100% accuracy, 3.5 minutes).
 But for real-world